-We develop end-user software using MATLAB for Quantitative Biomedical Image Processing & Analysis.
+We develop end-user software for Quantitative Biomedical Image Processing & Analysis.
 Brief summary of these packages is provided below.
 Latest codes are freely available.
 The rest can be made available upon request.

 This MATLAB based software automatically detects, segments, and quantifies erythrocytes from whole slide images.
 Source code and images used to derive the results are available here.